CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 In this lab, we will be going through with few documents which explain the Migration Tools in AVD.

-## **Lab 15: Azure Active Directory Domain Join (Read Only)**
+## **Lab 15: Microsoft Entra ID Domain Join (Read Only)**

-Azure Active Directory (Azure AD) provides many benefits for organizations, such as modern authentication protocols, single sign-on (SSO), and support for FSLogix user profiles.
-Azure Virtual Desktop virtual machine (VM) session hosts can join directly to Azure AD.
-Joining directly to Azure AD removes an earlier need to use Active Directory Domain Services (AD DS) domain controllers.
+Microsoft Entra ID provides many benefits for organizations, such as modern authentication protocols, single sign-on (SSO), and support for FSLogix user profiles.
+Azure Virtual Desktop virtual machine (VM) session hosts can join directly to Microsoft Entra ID.
+Joining directly with Microsoft Entra ID removes an earlier need to use Microsoft Entra ID Domain Services domain controllers.

 ## **Lab 2 (B): Monitoring using Azure Monitor for AVD**